 There are other factors too – such a day return ticket is cheaper than a week’s holiday on the Isle of Wight and motorhomes, and vans cost more than cars.

-Do you have to pre-book the Isle of Wight ferry?
+Do you have to pre-book the Isle of Wight ferries?

 No. Passengers do not need to book their ferry in advance, but it is advisable as the service can be delayed during peak periods.
 If you are travelling in a car, then tickets will likely cost more than £140 per person for two people on a day return ticket.

-Where do I get the Isle of Wight Ferry from?
+Where do I get the Isle of Wight Ferries from?